DanielleMStevens/Mining_Known_MAMPs/Methods.md

 ### 2. Download the genomes

+  We can use ncbi-genome-download to find what accession we can download for each major genus and then download them on the command line.
+The major 6 genera include Clavibacter, Leifsonia, Curtobacterium, Streptomyces, Rathayibacter, and Rhodococcus.
 I have collected all the accession numbers as well as info about each one into two file stored in the Genome_accession_info directory.
 First we will need to install a package which will allow us to easily download the genomes by accession number from NCBI's refseq.

     conda install ncbi-genome-download